 Types of Inspections Required by Code

-Ever pulled a permit for a project and wondered what inspections where required?
+Ever pulled a permit for a project and wondered what types of inspections are required?

-Many people have this question and it can greatly vary depending on what type of project you are working on and the jurisdiction in charge.
+Many people have this question and it can greatly vary depending on what type of project you are working on and the jurisdiction having authority.

 Keep in mind that there are inspections required by your jurisdiction that the local city building inspector comes by to inspect and there are other inspections that the code talks about such as special inspections, deputy inspections, etc…, that are done by other third party consultants that your local building inspector will ask to see if you have done so through a report.
 These vary by project.